KarthikMH2024/react-todo-list/README.md

 - **Add Todo**: Enter new tasks and add them to the list.
 - **Delete Todo**: Remove tasks that are completed or no longer needed.
 - **Edit Todo**: Modify existing tasks directly from the list.

+## Project Demo

+Click [here](https://awesomereactjstodos.netlify.app/) to view the application demo in the browser.

 ## Getting Started